ceejbot/thematic/README.md

 		- [workbench-colors schema](https://github.com/wraith13/vscode-schemas/blob/master/en/latest/schemas/workbench-colors.json)
 		- [textmate-colors schema](https://github.com/wraith13/vscode-schemas/blob/master/en/latest/schemas/textmate-colors.json)

+## Developing

+Well, there's a file for telling Claude how to work.
+It also tells humans how to develop. tl;dr Rust.
+Conveniences in the justfile.

 ## LICENSE

 This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the commun    ity, too.
 See the license text for details.